luckmanqasim/PixCraft/README.md

 ## Cache System

-The Image Editor App includes a cache system implemented in the cache.py module.
+PixCraft includes a cache system implemented in the cache.py module.
 This cache system helps optimize the application's performance and manage downloaded images efficiently.
 Here's how it works:

 **Initialization:** The cache system is initiated when the Image Editor App starts.
 It sets up a cache directory and a JSON file to store data.